 3. Lumbini Gardens: A One-Of-Its-Kind Park In Bangalore

-Named after a Buddhist pilgrimage site in Nepal, Lumbini gardens stretches over an area of 1.5 kms along the Nagavara Lake.
+Named after a Buddhist pilgrimage site in Nepal, Lumbini Gardens stretches over an area of 1.5 km along Nagavara Lake.
 The park is ideal for family time as the area accommodates up to 5,000 visitors each day.
 This water amusement park in Bangalore is one-of-its-kind, with an eco-friendly boating facility.
 In addition to natural beauty, it also houses diverse plant species and well-groomed lawns.
-The park has a wave pool, kids’ rides, a play area and other amusement rides for a small price.
+The park has a wave pool, kids’ rides, a play area, and other amusement rides for a small price.

 Location: Hebbal, Bangalore

 Timings: 11 AM to 7 PM

 Entry Fee: INR 50 per person and free for kids (below 3 years)